bastian-westholt/best_buy/README.md

 ## What does this project do?

 A simple e-commerce system for an electronics store.
 CLI-based, no UI - just backend logic.
-The project started with intentionally included bugs, which I then systematically identified and fixed.
+During development, I focused on getting the core logic working first, then systematically identified and fixed all bugs through thorough testing and code review.

 ## Setup